 - Horizontal and cross-cutting issues.

-It continues the work undertaken under the Work Programme 2019-2020 and follows example of EU Concerted Actions to support the effective implementation of energy efficiency directives.
-It may also include other activities rising from the extension of the Treaty and will promote stronger involvement of new Contracting Parties and candidate countries.
+It continues the work undertaken under the Work Programme 2021-2022 and follows example of EU Concerted Actions to support the effective implementation of energy efficiency directives.

 Filters: